 Secondary glazing is usually specified to combat two main issues; acoustic or thermal performance.
 In conjunction with the air cavity, the type of glass specified plays a vital role in rectifying your problem.
 As standard, all of our products are manufactured with 4mm toughened glass for enhanced security and safety.
-(Please be aware that other secondary glazing providers may supply float glass which is brittle and can be easily broken.
-If broken, it can leave large dangerous shards, often resulting in injury).
-Here at Granada, we provide several types of glass, ranging from different thicknesses to different coatings.
+Please be aware that other secondary glazing providers may supply float glass which is brittle and can be easily broken.
+If broken, it can leave large dangerous shards, often resulting in injury.
+Here at Granada, we provide several types of glass ranging in thickness to coating.
 Each type of glass has specifically been designed and selected to offer optimum performance.
-Sound – Selecting the correct glass and installing the secondary glazed unit with an air cavity of 150mm to 200mm, can drastically reduce noise issues by up to 80% (54 dB).
+Selecting the correct glass and installing the secondary glazed unit with an air cavity of 150mm to 200mm, can drastically reduce noise issues by up to 80% (54 dB).
 Most traffic noise problems can be rectified with the installation of either 6.4mm or 6.8mm clear acoustic glass.
 Where noise is a real nuisance, and loud, we suggest the specification of 8.8mm clear acoustic glass.
-Thermal – Cold draughts breaching your primary windows can make a room feel uncomfortable and makes it uneconomical as the loss of heat will result in higher energy costs.
+Cold draughts breaching your primary windows can make a room feel uncomfortable and makes it uneconomical as the loss of heat will result in higher energy costs.
 Where thermal performance is required, we advise the installation of either 4mm, 6mm or 8.8mm clear laminate low E glass.
 Low E glass has a specially designed coating that reflects heat waves into the room, thus keeping your it warm in the winter, and cool in the summer.
 The type of glass specified can increase or decrease your quoted price.
 It is best practice to speak with us directly as you may over-specify the glass type.
-We can provide a tailored solution to rectify your issue, which is both cost-efficient and practical for your specific requirements.
+We can provide a tailored solution to rectify your issue, which is both cost-efficient and practical for your specific needs.

 Secondary glazing is installed to the interior side of the room creating little to no mess.
-Often installations can be completed within 1 hour.
+We can often complete installations within 1 hour.
 We work closely with over 500 national trade installers who will make an appointment to measure and install at your convenience.

 As market leaders within the glazing industry, it is essential that our secondary glazing is high performing and aesthetically pleasing.
 The key to our approach is to use the best raw materials available and manufacture to the highest standard possible.
 All of our frames are manufactured in house from slimline, durable aluminium.
 We cut, powder coat, arch and fabricate our aluminium frames in-house under one roof.
 Utilising high tech machinery such as CNC machines, we can ensure all frames are built to size as sealed units.
 Our knowledge, expertise and skills in manufacturing ensure high quality and the best performing product.
 Our competitors have tried to reduce the amount of aluminium within the frames to reduce the cost of raw materials, but we found this has a negative effect on product quality.
-Reducing the amount of aluminium does decrease the value.
-The implications of this make frames and sashes unstable and unable to take the weight of the glass, creating health and safety issues.
-This also decreases the acoustic and thermal performance of the product.
 Granada’s head office holds a team of product developers where they can often be found designing and manufacturing glazing products using new materials and manufacturing techniques.
 All of our products are quality tested before they leave our facility, ensuring a high level of quality and function.

-Granada secondary glazing is available in many styles complimenting all window types.
+Granada’s glazing is available in many styles complimenting all window types.
+This way, you will still be able to use your original windows all year round.
 We have a range of windows that slide horizontally and vertically for easy access and cleaning.
 Our hinged unit operates on a hinge mechanism that can be placed on the side of the window for conventional opening or on the top or bottom dependent upon your requirements.
 Other window styles include fixed windows or lift outs which can easily be lifted out of the frame.

 What is the Difference Between Secondary Glazing and Double Glazing?